kevinamiri/maila/src/pages/tools/copywriting/cold-outbound-email.en.md

 usage: "To use this tool, simply input your desired topic, keywords, and key features of the product or service.
 The AI Review Generator will then create a well-structured, unique, and persuasive review based on your input."
 placeholder: "Write all the essential details you want to highlight in the review, for instance:\n\n Key Points:\n \n1.
 Excellent customer service\n2.
 High-quality product\n3.
 Fast shipping\n\n keywords: customer service, product quality, shipping\n\n"
 help_hint: "What product or service would you like to generate a review for?
 Enter some keywords related to the topic and we will create a compelling review based on your input.
 It is recommended to list the key points you want to highlight in the review."
-tags: [Copywriting,review generator ai,ai review generator]
+tags: [Copywriting, review generator ai, ai review generator]
 template: 'tools-body'
 templateKey: 'tools-body'
 author: 'Kevin Levin'